What’s a Blogger Entrepreneur?

 Blogging got it’s name from being a ‘web log’.
 A diary of sorts.
 But today, everyone uses blogs to share their life, their business and the things that matter to them.

-As I’m here writing this, I’m just talking to you as if we’re sitting here in my living room by this big picture window looking out to the yard where my dog is romping around and we’re having a glass of iced tea.
+As I’m here writing this, I’m just talking to you as if we’re sitting here in my living room by this big picture window looking out to the yard where my dog is romping around and we’re having coffee.

-I’m writing like I talk and because we all talk differently.
-You could write this same blog conversation and it would have a little different perspective or tone or sentence wording.
-I’m not an expert writer, I’m just writing from my heart about things on my mind.
+I’m writing like I talk and because we all talk differently, you could write this same blog conversation and it would have a little different perspective or tone or sentence wording.
+I’m not an expert writing, I’m just writing from my heart about things on my mind.

 2. Your grammar has to be perfect.
 FALSE.